Sign conditions for the existence of at least one positive solution of a sparse polynomial system: Introduction

-The paper is organized as follows.
-In Section~\ref{sec:back} we recall the notion of Gale duality and the basic duality of solutions (see Theorem~\ref{Galesystems}), and we introduce useful notation as well as the necessary condition~\eqref{eq:nonempty}.
+In Section~\ref{sec:back} we recall the notion of Gale duality and the basic duality of solutions (see Theorem~\ref{Galesystems}), and we introduce useful notation as well as the necessary condition~\eqref{eq:nonempty} of the existence of a positive vector in ${\rm ker}(C)$ for $n_A(C)$ being positive, which only depends on the signs of the maximal minors of $C$ (that is, on its associated {\it oriented matroid}).

 In Section~\ref{sec:main}, we recall the basic concepts of degree theory and we present our main result Theorem~\ref{basicmainresult}, which gives conditions on the Gale duality side to guarantee the existence of positive solutions.
+This result has some technical hypotheses that relate the lattice of faces of $\Delta_P$ plus signs of entries in a Gale dual matrix of the coefficient matrix $C$ of the system, with sign conditions on a Gale dual of the matrix $A$ of exponents.
+We present Example~\ref{example:3positivesolutions} to clarify our definitions and to show that the sufficient conditions in Theorem~\ref{basicmainresult} could imply the existence of more than just one positive solution.

 In the following sections we give sufficient conditions on the support and the matrix of coefficients that ensure that Theorem~\ref{basicmainresult} can be applied.
-In Section~\ref{sec:alg}, we consider the notion of mixed dominating matrices from~\cite{FS} to get Theorem~\ref{th:BdominatingCsamesign}.
+In Section~\ref{sec:alg}, we consider the notion of mixed dominating matrices from~\cite{FS} (see Definition~\ref{def:dominating}) to get Theorem~\ref{th:BdominatingCsamesign}.
+Under the hypotheses of this result, we show that $n_A(C)>0$ whenever the vectors of signs of a basis of ${\rm ker}(A)$, can be realized as vectors of signs of elements in ${\rm ker}(C)$, which is also a condition only depending on the associated oriented matroid of $C$.
 In Section~\ref{sec:geom}, we give geometric conditions on $\A$ and $C$ that guarantee that the hypotheses of Theorem~\ref{basicmainresult} are satisfied.
+We introduce for this the notion of $I$-compatibility in Definition~ \ref{def:compatible}, which is clarified in Example~\ref{ex:Icompatible} and Figure~\ref{fig:Icompatible}.
+Based on results from~\cite{FS2}, we get Theorem~\ref{th:Icompatible} which guarantees $n_A(C)>0$ in terms of the relative combinatorial positions of the configuration of exponents and the configuration of the points given by the columns of $C$.

-Based on results from~\cite{FS2}, we obtain Theorem~\ref{th:Icompatible}.
-In Section~\ref{sec:integer}, we concentrate our study on integer configurations $\A$; we relate the dominance conditions to algebraic conditions that emerged in the study of toric ideals, and we naturally extend in this case our study to the existence of solutions in the real torus $(\R^*)^d$.
+In the last Section~\ref{sec:integer}, we concentrate our study on integer configurations $\A$.
+We relate the dominance conditions to algebraic conditions that emerged in the study of toric ideals, and we naturally extend in this case our approach to ensure the existence of solutions in the real torus $(\R^*)^d$.
+Our last result is Theorem~\ref{thm:positive impliesreal}, which shows which sign conditions can be attained by the corresponding Gale dual system~\eqref{homogeneous Gale system}.